dailystory/docs/articles/emails/index.md

 > Note, the <code>*|WEBVIEW|*</code> merge tag only inserts the URL.

+Optionally use the preview link next to the web view toggle button to preview what the web view of your email looks like.
+It will be personalized using the [Test Contact](/reference#test-lead).

+The web view of the email is unique to each recipient.
+If personalization or merge tags are used in the email people who view the link will see the personalized view.

 ## Testing your Email
 There are several options for testing emails.
 You can create a test campaign, add your email as a workflow and then add leads to the campaign.
 However, to test only the email, just use the Send a test email button in the email editor.